 Aside from the sticker prices, it is also important to check the net price—the average price students pay after factoring in financial aid, such as scholarships and grants.
 The average net tuition and fee price in public four-year institutions was $3,230 in 2020-21.
 Meanwhile, it was $15,990 in four-year private institutions (College Board, 2020).

-In order to maximize your marketing degree, you will also need to learn the digital marketing skills and tools necessary to create, implement, and analyze marketing campaigns.
+In order to maximize your digital marketing degree online, you will also need to learn the skills and tools necessary to create, implement, and analyze marketing campaigns.
 According to 74% of marketing executives, there is an ongoing talent shortage in marketing organizations due to the lack of digital skills of its workforce (Digital Marketing Institute, 2019).

 Your marketing degree can open up opportunities in a variety of sectors.
 The type of marketing degree jobs students might get ultimately depends on their unique set of skills, personality, values, and interests.
 Some jobs that demand more interaction with clients may appeal to some individuals, while others might prefer jobs that entail more data analytics and research skills.

+One good indicator of demand is taking a look at how many marketing jobs are there in the US today.
 Based on BLS reports, marketing professionals will continue to be essential to organizations as they try to grow their market share.
+The latest survey shows that there are 347,000 jobs for marketing managers in 2021.
+And the estimated growth rate for the job up to 2031 is 10% which is faster than the average for all occupations.
 As long as there are products and services to sell, marketing skills will be needed.
 However, as cited earlier, digital roles in marketing are the ones that are really going to be in demand in the future as more and more companies shift their campaigns online.

+How long does it take to get a marketing degree?
+Well, it really depends on what kind of degree it is.
 There are different marketing degree types.
-Colleges and universities usually offer a four-year Bachelor’s degree in Marketing under their business departments.
-Students can take further studies by enrolling in a Master’s degree program or taking a Doctorate degree.
+Colleges and universities usually offer a four-year Bachelor's degree in Marketing under their business departments.
+Students can take further studies by enrolling in a Master's degree program or taking a Doctorate degree.
 You can also start your marketing education with a two-year Associate degree.
+So, what degree do you need for marketing jobs?
+It really depends on what specific job post you wish to enter.
+Below is a summary of the different types of degrees in marketing and the typical entry-level jobs available for each degree type.

 Average time to complete: Two years